lesterfernandez/react-live-messenger/README.md

 [YouTube Playist](https://www.youtube.com/playlist?list=PLBieMfwfePY-PPxTYmYZteqYpC_D7W1JT)

+## Why?
+This was a passion project.
+I built it for fun and to challenge myself.

 ## What I Learned
-Through the creation of this project I learned how to handle real-time communication between clients by using a dedicated server as the mediator.
+Through the creation of this project I gained a foundation in systems design and project management.

-I learned how to use JWT for authentication.
-I also learned the basics of NGINX.
+I learned how to use JWT for authentication and the basics of NGINX.

-Most of my growth came from the back-end implementations as I am already familiar with the front-end technology used for this project.
+Most of my growth came from the back-end implementations as I used front-end technology that was familiar to me.

 ## Packages
 - client - react.js frontend